 - The antique represented nature in stylized form.

 And they are very good reasons.
 So if you can, use a plaster cast taken from the antique.
-Three good sources are:
+Two good sources are:

 If you cannot acquire a plaster cast, of the three reasons to use them the first two are easily replicated with alternatives.
 It is only the last one that is problematic.
 Then again, as I intimated in the other article, teaching students to perfect nature is not commonly done nowadays.